 Grips are some characteristic points of an object, which appear after it is selected (by moving the cursor on the object and left clicking).
 The object is displayed with grips (small squares in blue colour), which mark control locations and are powerful editing tools (by selecting one grip you can for example, move or change the length of the line).
-When you click a grip, the following prompt appears in the command line: STRETCH <stretch to point>/Base point /copy/ undo/ exit.
-If you press <Enter> (or right click), the first characters of the corresponding word are entered, e.g. "sc and enter" for the "Scale" command).
+When you click a grip, the following prompt appears in the command line: STRETCH <stretch to point> /Base point /copy/ undo/ exit.
+If you press <Enter> (or right click), the first characters of the corresponding word are entered e.g. "sc and enter" for the "Scale word are entered, e.g. "sc and enter" for the "Scale" command).